Aguirregzz97/MALI/README.md

       write false;
     };

-You can also else-if blocks:
+You can also include else-if blocks:

     if (a > 1) {
       write "More than 1";